-My graduate research involved wearables, early education technology, user-experience design, and sustainability.
 My dissertation focused on developing new methods and tools for thermographic energy auditing of the built environment.
-By leveraging advances in machine learning, image processing, and information visualization techniques, I developed mix-initiative systems that supported human-oriented data collection and analysis; I evaluated these systems through lab studies and field deployments.
+By leveraging advances in machine learning, image processing, and information visualization techniques, I developed an easy-to-deploy, temporal thermographic system that supports human-oriented data collection and analysis.
+I evaluated this system lab studies and field deployments.
 My goal with this research was to (i) understand and learn from current thermographic energy auditing practices, (ii) advance the state-of-the-art in terms of interactive building thermography systems, and (iii) enable future, scalable, public auditing of the built environment.
-The most up-to-date information about the project can be found on the lab's project page for "Scalable Thermography".
+The most up-to-date information about the project can be found on the lab's project page for "Pervasive Thermography".

-I briefly participated on the EventFlow team to look at incorporating mixed-initative interfaces into temporal event sequence software.
+I briefly joined the EventFlow team to look at incorporating a mixed-initative interface in to the temporal event sequence analytic software.
 The results of our early usability studies were published as a Late Breaking Work at CHI2016 and received a Best Paper Honorable Mention.

-I briefly worked on the BodyVis team to help with the engineering and deployment of the early wearable prototypes, the analysis of the collected data, and the writing of the paper.
+I briefly contributed to BodyVis to help with the engineering and deployment of the early wearable prototypes, the analysis of the collected data, and the writing of the paper.
 The submission went on to receive an Best Paper Honorable Mention at CHI2015 and the project went on to receive funding from NSF launching two or three PhD dissertations before I graduated from UMD.

-This wearable project entitled Social Fabric Fitness was my first in the Makeability Lab; it focused on the design and testing of wearable displays to support group running activities, but also served as a provocation of how personal informatics data is used by making it publicly viewable.
-This project was presented at CHI2014 and also helped launch the "ILikeThisShirt" project.
+This wearable project entitled Social Fabric Fitness was my first in the Makeability Lab; it focused on the design and testing of wearable displays to support group running activities, but also served as a provocation of personal informatics by making running data publicly viewable.
+This project was presented at CHI2014 and also helped launch the ILikeThisShirt project.

-Before starting my Computer Science PhD, I briefly took courses in UMD's Department of Aerospace Engineering and I worked on The Cooperative Reconnaissance & Extraterrestrial Science Team was a concept for a Martian rover that was submitted to the Revolutionary Aerospace System Concepts Academic Linkage competition.
+Before starting my Computer Science PhD, I briefly took courses in UMD's Department of Aerospace Engineering and I worked on The Cooperative Reconnaissance & Extraterrestrial Science Team—a concept for a Martian rover that was submitted to the Revolutionary Aerospace System Concepts Academic Linkage (RASCAL) competition.
 I helped develop the concept for the rover, designed the software systems and sensors, and presented the work during the competition.
 Additionally, I built a small simulation of the rover in the Unreal Engine to support our outreach activities.
-We tied with MIT for first place in the graduate student division.
+My team and I tied with MIT for first place in the graduate student division.